 When Life Gives You Lemons…

-You make lemonade.
+You know the saying: "When life gives you lemons, you make lemonade."
 But with a chronic disease like psoriatic arthritis, sometimes the lemonade is still very sour.

-There is a big a difference between being a little blue and having depression.
-By no means is this article meant to diminish mental health or make light of it.
-That should always be taken very seriously and treatment should be sought.
+I feel it is essential to say that by no means is this article meant to diminish mental health or make light of it.
+In the context of the impact of living with a chronic illness, there is a big difference between being a little sad and having depression.
+That should always be taken very seriously, and treatment should be sought.

-The point of this article is to show a few ways to kick the frustration and disappointment of psoriatic disease to the curb during the holidays.
-And with that, I bring you clichés that will either be forehead slappers or put a smile to your face.
+I want to share what I consider the point of this article to show a few ways to kick the frustration and disappointment of psoriatic disease to the curb.
+And with that, I bring you clichés that will either be forehead slappers or put a smile on your face...

 Do an "about face"

 Get a facial.
 And, yes, this is for men, too.
 A good facial will include a neck and shoulder massage, which often feels good with psoriatic arthritis.
-It can also come with a price tag, so be sure to find out all of the details up front.
+It can also come with a price tag, so find out all of the details upfront.

 All hands on deck